Learn more about our impactLearn more about our impact

 As much as 87% of the world's wetlands has been lost over the past 300 years, with much of this loss happening after 1900, despite their value to the human population.
 WWF is working to conserve and protect these valuable habitats.

 Learn more about the importance of wetlands:

 A wetland is a place in which the land is covered by water—salt, fresh, or somewhere in between—either seasonally or permanently.
 It functions as its own distinct ecosystem.
-You can recognize wetlands from other land forms or bodies of water primarily by the vegetation that has adapted to wet soil.
+You can recognize wetlands from other types of land or bodies of water primarily by the vegetation that has adapted to wet soil.

 The West Siberian Lowland, Amazon River Basin, and Hudson Bay Lowland are among the largest wetlands in the world.
 The world’s largest protected wetland is Llanos de Moxos, located in Bolivia.
-It is more than 17 million acres—roughly equal in size of North Dakota.
+It is more than 17 million acres—roughly equal in size to North Dakota.

 The Ramsar Convention is an international treaty for wetlands protection.
 It was established more than 40 years ago to protect wetlands.
-Today, there are more than 2,000 wetlands, covering 476,000 acres, designated as Wetlands of International Importance.
+Today, there are more than 2,400 wetlands, covering 630,000,000 acres, designated as Wetlands of International Importance.
 About 75% of the sites added to the list since 1999 were included as a result of WWF’s work.

 Wetlands face threats from pollution, climate change, dams, agriculture and aquaculture, and development.
 WWF works to preserve wetlands around the world, through projects that support the Ramsar Convention, as well as by promoting climate change adaptation.

 Without wetlands, cities have to spend more money to treat water, floods are more devastating to nearby communities, storm surges from hurricanes can penetrate farther inland, animals are displaced or die out, and food supplies are disrupted, along with livelihoods.